6G-SANDBOX/TNLCM/docs/README.md

 ## :rocket: Getting Started Locally

 > [!NOTE]
-> TNLCM is being developed on Windows 10 and has been tested on Windows 10 and Ubuntu in version 22.04.3 LTS.
+> TNLCM is being developed and tested on Ubuntu in version 22.04.3 LTS.

 > [!TIP]
 > TNLCM uses the following repository releases: